 Flights from Australia arrive at various times during the day.
 In the afternoon there will be a brief orientation tour of the area near our hotel.
 This evening we gather in the hotel for a light dinner.
 (D)

-Thursday August 29: Free day – ferry to Riga
+Thursday August 29: Uppsala – ferry to Riga

-Roughly one third of the buildings in Riga’s old town are built in the Art Nouveau style, built from 1904-1914.
-This style is consciously modern, rejecting 19th century historicism and seeking a style that was inspired by nature but forward looking.
-After a morning talk, we explore some of the best examples of this style in Riga on a walking tour, at the same time learning something of the social history of the city.
-This afternoon is free, but you might like to join the tour leader on an optional visit to the Riga Motor Museum, a well-loved institution containing over 100 antique vehicles, including a priceless collection from the Soviet era.
-If cars are not your thing, then the Latvian National Art Museum, housed in several historic buildings, is also available.
+This morning our local guide shows us the old town, crammed with historic buildings and winding laneways.
+We then continue to the vibrant city markets, housed in former WWII Zeppelin hangers.
+Nearby is a soviet-era district, still home to Riga’s sizable Russian population.
+This afternoon is free, but you might like to join the tour leader on an optional visit to the Riga Motor Museum, a delightful collection containing over 100 antique vehicles, including a priceless collection from the Soviet era.
+If cars are not your thing, then there are galleries and other museums to explore in the old town.
 This evening there is a strong chance of a performance at the Riga Opera House.
 Details will be available in early 2019.
 (B)

 Performance details Venue: Riga Opera House Program: to be announced, April 2019 Performers: to be announced, April 2019